shirakamipc/MidClass/README.md

 # MidClass
-project for midterm Database class use VS and MSSQL create database connect VS to MSSQL run dbo.user.sql add your user, user 1 will be admin
+project for midterm Database class use VS and MSSQL

+create database
+	execute All.sql
+	get connection string to database

+go to DBAcess and change strConnString to yours run
+	admin : tbs
+	pword : 20200547
+do thing.